Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 teaching: 10
 exercises: 0
 questions:
-- "Who are we : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"
+- "Our introduction : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"
 - "Why do RNASeq analysis?"
 - "What is Nextflow?"
 - "How to run 'nfcore-rnaseq  pipeline' on a 'Pawsey Nimbus VM instance'"